Navin-Praanav/Myarts/README.md

 INTRODUCTION
 ------------

-  Hi, Myself Navin Praanav and I made this blog to show my drawings.
+  Hi 👋, Myself Navin Praanav and I made this blog to show my drawings.

 TECHNOLOGIES